Bulbulay: Episode 1–25 (pre-marriage)

 Nabeel's childhood friend Ahmad moves abroad and tells Nabeel to look after his apartment.
 Nabeel takes advantage of this and starts living in the apartment as landlord and rents out a room to Mehmood.
 Khoobsurat, who ran away from her wedding just fifteen minutes before it took place, arrives at the same apartment looking for her friend Saima, who is married to Ahmed.
 Although Nabeel first tells her she cannot move in, he changes his mind after she threatens to tell Saima about the misuse of the apartment.

-When Khoobsoorat's father, Siddiqui, comes to take her back, she tells him that she is married to Nabeel to stop him.
+When Khoobsoorat's father, Siddiqui, comes to take her back, she tells him that she is married to Mehmood Sahab to stop him.
 When Nabeel's mother, Mumtaz, comes to visit him, he says that Khoobsurat is the housemaid, as his mother would not accept his living together with a woman.

 Later in the series, Khoobsurat's father finds out his daughter is unmarried, and informs her that he is coming to take her back home.
 Nabeel's mother comes to visit her son and tells him that Khoobsurat is a good girl and that they should get married.
 When she asks Khoobsurat, Khoobsurat is shocked and decides to leave.
 Later, Nabeel tells Khoobsurat that he really loves her and had fallen in love with her when he saw her for the fourth time (chothi nazar main); and, so, he wants to marry her.
 Mehmood and Mumtaz started to like each other and want to get married.
 At Nabeel and Khoobsurat's marriage, after their nikah is read, Nabeel wishes Mehmood could also marry someone along with him on the same day and place, to his surprise, Mehmood replies that he has already decided a wife.
 Mehmood announces he will marry Mumtaz and tells the qadi to wait and read their nikah as well.
 Nabeel is shocked by this and feels very uncomfortable about his mother being close to Mehmood.
 At this moment, Siddiqui arrives to cancel his daughter's wedding.
 Nabeel informs him that the nikah papers have already been signed.
 Siddiqui gets very mad, for letting his daughter marry such a wrongful man.
 In the meantime, Butt sahab, a policeman, enters the scene, demanding the wedding be stopped as it was not legal to marry after 12 am.
 Siddiqui gives money to dismiss Butt sahab.